Notice of Pre-AIA or AIA Status

 As to claim 20, Rajput teaches wherein determining whether to perform the primary authentication procedure comprises inspecting a mark indicating whether the UE is to be authenticated (Rajput Pa.
 [0010]) [the indicator of the authentication result for the UE]

-As to claim 21, Rajput teaches further comprising, upon determining that the primary authentication procedure is to be performed, initiating primary authentication with the UE (Rajput Pa.
-[0010]) [A method for mitigating location tracking and DoS attacks that utilize an AMF location service includes receiving, at a network function (NF), an authentication response message from a home public land mobile network (HPLMN) of a user equipment (UE)], and thereafter sending the response message to the UDM to indicate the authentication status of the UE (Rajput Pa.
+As to claim 21, Rajput teaches wherein the method further comprises, upon determining that the primary authentication procedure is to be performed, initiating primary authentication with the UE (Rajput Pa.
+[0010]) [A method for mitigating location tracking and DoS attacks that utilize an AMF location service includes receiving, at a network function (NF), an authentication response message from a home public land mobile network (HPLMN) of a user equipment (UE)], and thereafter sending the response message to the UDM to indicate the authentication status of the UE Rajput Pa.
 [0055]) [responds to the Nudm_UEAuthentication request message by sending an Nudm_UEAuthentication response message containing an authentication result parameter and the SUPI of the UE.
 The value of the authentication result parameter indicates whether the authentication of the UE was successful or not.]

 As to claim 26, claim 26 recites the claimed that contain similar limitations as claim 20; therefore, it is rejected under the same rationale.